Glossier FINALLY Expanded Its Shade Range — & Fans Are Thrilled

 Advertisement

 And it's clear customers are elated by the news.
 "Glossier expanded their shade range and I AM THANKFUL.
-I had to buy two different shades to make my color and now there’s something for the in-betweens and I am living," wrote one Twitter user.
-"Although they could have started with a more diverse color range from the beginning, this is a good step!" wrote another.
+I had to buy two different shades to make my colour and now there’s something for the in-betweens and I am living," wrote one Twitter user.
+"Although they could have started with a more diverse colour range from the beginning, this is a good step!" wrote another.

 Me on my way to nyc to buy the whole store now pic.twitter.com/PbBNJyezVG— asha ? (@AshaAlieh) January 29, 2019